albiere/albiere.github.com/about.md

   </ul>
 </div>

 I love spending my time doing something related to Software Development, like learning something new, helping open source projects and attending meetups.
-When I’m not writing code I’m watching TV Shows (can you believe I watched Breaking Bad only in 2015?), playing some video games (I’m proud owner of PS4, WiiU and 3DS.
+When I’m not writing code I’m watching TV Shows (can you believe I watched Breaking Bad only in 2015?), playing some video games (I’m a proud owner of PS4, WiiU and 3DS.
 Sorry Microsoft folks) and having some beers with my friends.

 Thanks for stopping by and hope you stick around.